bernardo-heberle/dcnl_rna_seq_els_vs_ct/README.md

 ##### quality_control/ --- Contains quality control report html file and QC data made with [MultiQC](https://multiqc.info/)

-##### Raw Illumina paired-end data can be found at: (Insert Link Here) - Maybe NIH or Someone Else will make available, I don't currently have the capacity to host this on personal servers.
+##### Raw Illumina paired-end data can be found at: [Raw Data](https://luky-my.sharepoint.com/:f:/r/personal/bag222_uky_edu/Documents/backup/grad_school/fall_2021/dcnl_fall_2021/rna_seq_orso_complete/raw_data?csf=1&web=1&e=rjX7Ko) - The OneDrive policy on my current Institution does not allow me to give access to the data to anyboody with the link.
+If you would like to access the raw data send me an email at bah@uky.edu or bernardo.aguzzoli@gmail.com and I will promptly grant you access.

 ##### Singularity container and recipe used for this analyses can be found at: [Container](https://cloud.sylabs.io/library/bernardo-heberle/default/dcnl_illumina_rna_seq)